Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network analysis: Introduction

 \section{Introduction}

 Modular tasks typically consist of smaller sub-functions that operate on distinct input modalities, such as visual, auditory, or haptic inputs.
 Additionally, modular tasks are often hierarchical, with simpler sub-functions embedded in, or reused by, more complex functions \cite{simon1991architecture}.
-Consequently, hierarchical modularity is a key organizing principle studied in both artificial and biological systems.
+Consequently, hierarchical modularity is a key organizing principle studied in both engineering and biological systems.
 In neuroscience, the hierarchical modularity of the brain's neural circuits is believed to play a crucial role in its ability to process information efficiently and adaptively \cite{wagner2007road,meunier2009hierarchical,valencia2009complex,meunier2010modular}.
-This hierarchical organization allows the brain to break down complex tasks into simpler sub-tasks, which can be processed in a distributed manner.
-Translating the hierarchical modularity of the brain's neural circuits to artificial neural networks (NNs) can potentially lead to more efficient, adaptable, and interpretable learning systems.
+Translating this hierarchical modularity to artificial neural networks (NNs) can potentially lead to more efficient, adaptable and interpretable learning systems.
 Prior works have already shown that modular NNs efficiently adapt to new tasks \cite{veniat2020efficient, mendez2020lifelong, ostapenko2021continual} and display superior generalization over standard NNs \cite{bahdanau2018systematic,lake2018generalization,hupkes2020compositionality}.
 However, those studies assume knowledge of the task's hierarchy, or hand-design, modular NNs at initialization.
 Given an arbitrary task, however, we normally do not know its underlying sub-functions or their hierarchical organization.
-The high-level question in this work is: if we learn a task using a NN, how can we uncover the underlying hierarchical organization of sub-functions in that task?
+The high-level question in this work is: \textit{If we learn a task using a sufficiently deep NN, how can we uncover the underlying hierarchical organization of sub-functions in that task?}